optimumsec/the-complete-guide-to-securing-web3-projects/README.md

-# 🔐 Smart Contract Security Best Practices Guide
+# 🔐 The Complete Guide to Securing Smart Contracts

 Security is a top priority for web3 users when choosing decentralized applications (dApps).
 They prefer platforms with a proven track record of safety and a clear commitment to secure practices.
 While much has been written about vulnerabilities in smart contracts, there’s less focus on practical steps to prevent them.